July 26, 2024

 This report helps ensure prices cover production costs and stay competitive, and calculates gross profit margins by comparing revenue with direct costs.
 This helps you focus on top-performing products, discontinue low-margin items, and decide when to switch suppliers.

 By understanding costs accurately, you avoid incorrect COGS reporting that can inflate profits and lead to poor decisions.
-Moreover, accurate financial reporting strengthens credibility with lenders and investors, improving your chances for funding and growth.

 1. Bundle Item Vs Non-bundle Item Sales